 Tobacco-Free Campus Initiative

-I am pleased to announce that Armstrong celebrated its third anniversary as a tobacco-free institution on August 1, 2014.
-The policy underscores Armstrong’s commitment to provide a healthy learning and working environment for our campus community.
+Armstrong has been a tobacco-free institution since August 2012, underscoring Armstrong’s commitment to provide a healthy learning and working environment for our campus community.

 - The initiative to become a tobacco-free campus was originally introduced by the Student Government Association (SGA) as early as 2010, with further support by the Faculty Senate.
 A multi-disciplinary task force was appointed to assess feasibility and campus readiness in July 2011.